michaelschnyder/aspnet-mvc-webapi-owin/README.md

 # ASP.NET MVC Web API OWIN Sample

-This sample solution shows how to integrated a Web API project into an existing ASP.NET MVC Application.
+This sample solution shows how to integrated a Web API project into an existing ASP.NET MVC Application by using the OWIN-Pipeline.
+For details to OWIN, see: http://owin.org/

-The solution is splitted into multiple projects to show this concept.
+The solution is splitted into multiple projects to show this concept, configuration and related NuGet Packages

 ## MyProject.Web.Api
 This is an almost empty Web API Project with one simple controller under `api/status`